Why not escape to a magical place in the heart of beautiful Dorset. In glorious countryside right by the sea.

 A journey of discovery and reconnection to plants, self and soil.

-A deep exploration into what it means to be in right relationship with the natural world.
+A deep exploration of what it means to be in right relationship with the natural world.

 In a culture of hustle-and-bustle, it’s important to stop occasionally and retreat for a while.